zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Tell me about that, why was it so somber?

 **ZMD**: Well, this person who a lot—I again, I have had my differences with Yudkowsky and reasons to distrust him—this person who we had learned a lot from, and whom a lot of us trusted quite a lot, was saying like, well, everyone's going to die.
 It's a pretty somber moment.
-It wasn't unexpected in that, that been a quiet vibe for a few years, and then April 1st was just like a time to like make it text instead of subtext.
+It wasn't unexpected in that, that been a quiet vibe for a few years, and then April 1st was just like a time to make it text instead of subtext.
 So I talked to Yudkowsky at an Independence Day party in 2021, and I don't quite remember the details, but like there was just this moment in conversation, where like he referred—you know, unfortunately, I didn't actually write a Diary entry immediately after the party, so I don't actually remember the details—there was a moment where he alluded to everyone's impending death, and I said something about how it hadn't really felt as real to me before DALL-E. So in January 2021, I think it was January 5th or January 6th, 2021, [OpenAI published DALL-E](https://openai.com/index/dall-e/), which was the text-to-image thing, the one that—the avocado chairs.
 I like to say that that was, there's a line in my forthcoming memoir part where I say that that was the most significant thing that happened that week of January 2021.

 **CM**: Got it, got it.